The Death of MS Project (And What It Says About US)

 The goal of project leadership was never to maintain a beautiful plan.
 It was and will always be to increase the organization’s capacity to deliver meaningful change.

 The slow fading of MS Project is worth noticing.
-Not because one tool deserves nostalgia, but because its decline marks a larger shift in how organizations think about work.
+Its decline marks a larger shift in how organizations think about work.

 We have plenty of tools for collaboration.
 We have plenty of tools for visibility.
 We have far fewer habits of disciplined foresight that help us deliver judgment.